-On December 23, 2014, in accordance with the terms of the purchase and sale agreement for the initial acquisition of TSS by CSI, and on the basis of the term sheets attached thereto, Constellation and the Joday Group, among others, entered into a Members Agreement (the "TSS Members Agreement") pursuant to which the Joday Group acquired 33.29% of the voting interests in Constellation Software Netherlands Holding Coöperatief U.A. (which was renamed to Topicus.com Coöperatief U.A., ("Topicus Coop)), a subsidiary of Constellation and the indirect owner of 100% of TSS at the time of the acquisition.
-Total proceeds from this transaction was EUR 39.
+On December 23, 2014, in accordance with the terms of the purchase and sale agreement for the initial acquisition of Total Specific Solutions ("TSS") by CSI, and on the basis of the term sheets attached thereto, Constellation and the Joday Group, among others, entered into a Members Agreement (the "TSS Members Agreement") pursuant to which the Joday Group acquired 33.29% of the voting interests in Constellation Software Netherlands Holding

 Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2022 and 2021
+Years ended December 31, 2023 and 2022